camunda/camunda-docs/docs/product-manuals/cloud-console/manage-clusters/create-cluster.md

 ---
 id: create-cluster
 title: Create a cluster
+description: "Let's take a closer look at creating clusters and viewing their details."
 ---

-Let's take a closer look at creating clusters and viewing their details.

 If you haven't created a cluster yet, the overview will be empty.